Job Vacancy Statistics (JVS)

 This is a sample survey with a cross-sectional design.

 Job Vacancy Statistics are associated with the Survey of Employment, Payrolls and Hours (SEPH) program through its use of the Business Payrolls Survey (BPS) as its main data collection vehicle.
-The initial BPS sample is made of 15,000 establishments out of a population of 900,000 establishments.
-The sample is stratified according to geography (province), industry (NAICS 3 or 4) and number of employees in the establishments.
+The initial BPS sample is made of 15,000 establishments out of a population of 1,000,000 establishments taken from the Business Register.
+The simple random sample is stratified according to geography (province/territory), industry (NAICS 3 or 4) and number of employees in the establishments.
 Selected units remain in the sample for one year.
-Every month, one-twelfth of the sample is refreshed.
+One-twelfth of the sample is rotated on a monthly basis.
 Once removed from the sample, most units remain out of sample for at least one year.

 Data are collected from other Statistics Canada surveys and/or other sources.